 To address this increasing need, VNA of Fox Valley Health Center sought to expand its space to serve nearly 15,000 more patients and provide 60,000 more exams a year to uninsured and underinsured residents of the Fox Valley area.
 Without the expanded VNA services, these residents would continue to use expensive emergency rooms as a means of primary care.

-To help VNA meet its growing demand, IFF provided a $1 million New Markets Tax Credit (NMTC) loan for construction of a new health care facility.
+To help VNA meet its growing demand, IFF provided a $1 million NMTC loan for the construction of a new healthcare facility.
 In addition to more space, the facility also offers a pharmacy with a drive-thru window and an onsite laboratory for blood work, testing, and other diagnostics that provide faster results.
 Finally, VNA’s new facility helps care for the community’s spiritual and emotional health with a hospice sanctuary.
 The sanctuary is available for the hospice program’s bereavement group meetings and remembrance services, and it is also open to all community members as a place for quiet reflection.